bellons91/personal-notes/readme.md

 - **SIM-jacking**: vulnerability that uses SIMs and SMS content;
 - **Hammering**: hacking technique.
 Hackers send continuous push notifications until the victim, annoyed by these notifications, accepts one and gives permissions to the intruder;
 - **Adversary-in-the-middle**: deceive users;
-- **DAPR**: used for Sidecar architecture.
-The main application communicates with the sidecar via GRPC or HTTP;
 - **Fitness Functions**: functions that check the -ilities of the architecture.
 You use metrics and monitors;
 - **ArchUnitNET**: library for testing the code architecture.
 You can validate the modules dependencies;
 - **JIT** (Just-in-time compilation): compiles the code on the fly; it compiles the code that you are going to execute;